Web API

 has enough rights to execute Docker commands.

-In our implementation of the Process Queue, manual acknowledgement mode is used.
+In our implementation of the Process Queue, manual acknowledgment mode is used.
 This means, when a Processing Worker

 finishes successfully, it sends a positive ACK signal to RabbitMQ.
 In case of failure, it tries again three times before